-Here’s what to expect when you’re installing a new air conditioner.
+Here’s what to prepare for when you’re replacing your air conditioner.

-Knowing when to repair or replace your air conditioner might be difficult.
-Here’s what we advise.
+Knowing when to repair or replace your air conditioner may be tricky.
+Here’s what our professionals suggest.

 Replace